dogweather/forkful/content/en/c-sharp/dates-and-times/converting-a-date-into-a-string.md

   \ dates\u2026"
 lastmod: '2024-03-13T22:45:00.099694-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a date to a string in C# is about changing the format from a\
-  \ DateTime object to a text representation.
-Programmers do this for displaying dates\u2026"
+summary: Converting a date to a string in C# is about changing the format from a DateTime object to a text representation.
 title: Converting a date into a string
 weight: 28
 ---